REGULATION & SUPERVISION ♦ FINANCIAL INCLUSION POLICY ♦ DEVELOPMENT

 Dave Grace & Associates was founded with the intent of helping financial institutions globally grow a broad-based middle class.
 We are a diverse group of international consultants committed to helping our clients further the work of pro-poor institutions.
-With experience working in 62 countries we have a global base of experience from which we draw upon.
+With experience working in over 70 countries we have a global base of knowledge from which we draw upon.

 In 48 countries we’ve reviewed the legal/regulatory environment for financial cooperatives/MFIs.
 Working with industry and policy makers we help translate a policy framework into practical solutions for safe financial institutions.
 Examples of recent work include: